lab1092/blender-manual_ja/manual/preferences/interface.rst

 Menu Open Delay
    Time for the menu to open.
 Top Level
-   Time delay in 1/10 second before a menu opens (:guilabel:`Open on Mouse Over` needs to be enabled).
+   Time delay in 1/10 second before a menu opens (*Open on Mouse Over* needs to be enabled).
 Sub Level
    Same as above for sub menus (for example: :menuselection:`File --> Open Recent`).